 We enjoy the ‘making’ of buildings: crafting light, space and form to create memorable and functioning places.
 We continually explore new developments in the technology of materials and, whether working with traditional craftsmen or design subcontractors, we believe strongly in creative collaboration.

-Modelmaking plays an important role in design development at FCBStudios, and the relationship between the studio and workshop environment is considered integral to the design process.
+Modelmaking plays an important role in design development at FCBStudios, and is considered integral to the design process.
 The practice has workshops across its studios, providing state of the art facilities accessible to all.

 The impact of buildings on our health goes beyond light and ventilation.
 Research shows that building design contributes to the success of medical treatment, that the relationship with nature and the development of a sense of community have had a strong impact on the success of housing developments and the success of creating a healthy office environment is proven.
 We bring this learning not only into our health projects, but to create healthy communities.